aseriousbiz/blog/_posts/2021/2021-07-27-tweet-from-chat.md

 ## Authorizing Abbot to manage the Twitter account

-Once you have the `tweet` skill, you will need to Authorize Abbot so that it can tweet on behalf of your Twitter account by running the following command:
+Once you have the `tweet` skill, you will need to authorize Abbot so that it can tweet on behalf of your Twitter account by running the following command:

 ![@abbot tweet auth](https://user-images.githubusercontent.com/19977/127073610-ce7fbe79-1830-42bf-bc80-97dad5874210.png)